GlacierView/GlacierView.github.io/tutorial.md

 These layers are automatically loaded on the map within the application but each can be hidden for easier viewing.
 ## Data Access

+# Image data
 Once you click within the polygon of a glacier the GLIMS ID and coordinates will appear above the map.
 Additionally, the side panel will display a button allowing a user to navigate to the google drive to download the image data for that glacier.
 You may clear the pins by clicking the clear points button on the map.
 This will allow you to click upon another desired glacier.

+# Time Series data: Analysis Results
+Additionally, time series data corresponding to the data displayed on the side panel is also available through a time series data link.
+The data displayed on the side panel is smoothed used a 5 year moving average to display the signal of glacier retreat within the noise but the time series data available through a link is not smooth and thus one can apply whatever smoothing is most useful for any particular project.

 ***